MEVCUDA and its impact on the tourism sector

 Cross section of dignitaries and tourists during MEVCUDA General Assembly

-Pioneer Miss MEVCUDA 2023 Miss Takang Enanga Tina-Randa during Turkey’s business trip
+Pioneer Miss MEVCUDA 2023 Miss Takang Enanga Tina-Randa during Turkey’s working/ business trip